General Policies & Requirements

 A. Background Core in Philosophy

-Beginning with students entering the program in spring, 2021, all graduate students are expected to have satisfied, by the time they file their Program of Studies or Advancement to Candidacy (but preferably earlier), a background core requirement in philosophy consisting of or equivalent to four UNM Philosophy courses, as follows: (i) 1120 (Logic) or 356 (Symbolic Logic); (ii) 2220 (Greek Philosophy); (iii) 2210 (Modern Philosophy); and (iv) one of: 352 (Theory of Knowledge), 354 (Metaphysics), or 358 (Ethical Theory).
 Equivalent courses taken at other institutions may substitute for these courses.
-As per UNM policy, it is expected that a student earn at least a B (3.0) in any course taken to meet undergraduate deficiencies or prerequisites.
+As per UNM policy, it is expected that a student earns at least a B (3.0) in any course taken to meet undergraduate deficiencies or prerequisites.
 Therefore, a course will satisfy the background core requirement only if a grade of B or higher is earned.

-Students admitted into the program who have not yet satisfied the background core requirement should: (1) complete two of the four required background core courses prior to enrolling in graduate-level Philosophy courses; and (2) complete the background core courses that are pre-requisites for the graduate-level courses in which they enroll (e.g., a student should have completed the modern philosophy background core before enrolling in Phil 510: Kant).
+Students admitted into the program who have not yet satisfied the background core requirement should (1) complete two of the four required background core courses prior to enrolling in graduate-level Philosophy courses and (2) complete the background core courses that are pre-requisites for the graduate-level courses in which they enroll (e.g., a student should have completed the Modern Philosophy background core before enrolling in Phil 510: Kant).
 Graduate students completing undergraduate courses to satisfy the background core requirement should participate as normal and complete all normal undergraduate course requirements.

 Students who have not met these background core requirements will be allowed to enroll in a graduate-level course only with prior permission from both the Graduate Director and the instructor for the course.